 The real mystery has been where did this volcanic activity originate?
 While the grinding of the North American Plate against the Farallon Plate released the magma that created the Pinnacles, the movement of the Pacific Plate along the San Andres Fault line has displaced the Pinnacles.
 It is now believed that the Pinnacles we know today rode the San Andreas Fault 195 miles from their birthplace north of present-day Los Angeles.
 It is believed that a 1/3rd of the pinnacles mass remains near LA in a place called Neenach where scientists have compared the geology of the now weathered low rolling hills to the Pinnacles’ geology and believe the rock formations were once joined.
 For more information on the geology, visit Pinnacles National Park’s visitor center or check out their website.

-The Best Time to Visit Pinnacles National Park
+The Best Season for Visiting Pinnacles National Park

 All the seasons bring unique beauty and wonder to Pinnacles National Park.
 However, the best time to visit Pinnacles National Park and to see the wildlife is in late Winter and early Spring.
 Autumn is also a cooler time and an enjoyable season to visit the park when the changing leaves paint the park in color.
 Summers are typically very hot making this the least enjoyable season in the park.